benste/GraphRAGZen/docs/source/graphragzen_concepts/LLM_interaction.rst

 **GraphRAGZen** uses an LLM for the following:

-- Creating custom prompts that are specific to the domain of your documents for extracting graphs.
+* Creating custom prompts for extracting graphs.
+These prompts are specific to the domain of your documents .

-- Extracting a graph from your documents.
+* Extracting a graph from your documents.

-- Summarizing a node or edge feature that has multiple descriptions of that feature. :raw-html:`<br />` (this happens when a node or edge is found multiple times in your documents.
+* Summarizing a node or edge feature that has multiple descriptions of that feature. :raw-html:`<br />` (this happens when a node or edge is found multiple times in your documents.
 The features assigned to this entity are concatenated when creating the graph, where the entity exists only once.)

-- Creating descriptions of graph clusters.
+* Creating descriptions of graph clusters.

-- Querying while adding context from the graph.
+* Querying while adding context from the graph.

 Two methods are supported to interact with an LLM:

-1. By loading a model locally in-memory.
+#.
+By loading a model locally in-memory.

-2. With an LLM running on a server through an openAI API compatible endpoint.
+#.
+With an LLM running on a server through an openAI API compatible endpoint.

-:raw-html:`<br />`
-This server can be remote or deployed locally depending on your own preference.
+A server can be remote or deployed locally depending on your own preference.

 Loading a model in-memory uses llama-cpp-python and is unlikely to use your GPU unless configured well.
 Thus, using locally in-memory is good for development and testing, but for production deployment it is recommended to communicate with an LLM that is properly set-up on a server.